/

 Best product design examples

-• Apple.
-Apple is definitely one of the world’s most design-conscious companies.
+- Apple.
+Apple is definitely one of the world's most design-conscious companies.
 Their design team is involved in every stage of the product development process, from the first concept to the finished product.
-As a result, everything, from their website to the latest iPhone model, looks clean, simple, and is desired by everyone.
+As a result, everything, from their website to the latest iPhone model, looks clean and simple and is desired by everyone.

-So, basically, most of the popular products that are simple but genius, easy to use, and, consequently, have success on the market are built by companies that understand the importance of design talent.
-So, if you're developing user-centered products, it's crucial to have a skilled product designer on your team.
+So, basically, most popular products that are simple but genius, easy to use, and, consequently, have success on the market are built by companies that understand the importance of design talent.
+So, if you're developing user-centered products, having a skilled product designer on your team is crucial.

 How to build a killer product design team